 Various news reports in different locations have reported, yet again, a chain of university funding system stories.
 They covered the said topic due to a new government-sanctioned report.
-All of these don’t sit well to most parents, especially university students.
+All of these don’t sit well with most parents, especially university students.

 It is absurd to think that affording an education is projected to become more difficult as the years go by.
 Higher education costs are not allowing much deserving college students to get a degree.
 The fact that the tuition costs have skyrocketed over the course of time have elicited genuine confusion, anger, and disappointment for millennials.

 Aside from this, they are also thinking about the time wherein they will eventually pay back the debts accumulated during the course of college years.
 It will also cost their dreams to land a high-paying job after finishing university.
-This is a pressing issue that is always believed to be addressed by higher ups, specifically politicians.
+This is a pressing issue that is always believed to be addressed by higher-ups, specifically politicians.

-But amidst the conversations about higher tuition costs, technical fees and whatnot, many breathed a huge sigh of relief upon knowing that the repayment costs for recent graduates are on the rise again.
+But amidst the conversations about higher tuition costs, technical fees, and whatnot, many breathed a huge sigh of relief upon knowing that the repayment costs for recent graduates are on the rise again.
 This is applicable to those students who are required to pay back 3% above an inflation rate with an increasing trend.

 How will this work for me?

-Lowering the designated earning level from the point of your repayments, a payment of £180 more will be made annually.
+Lowering the designated earning level from the point of your repayments, payment of £180 more will be made annually.
 Furthermore, an extension of repayment duration starting from a maximum of 30 years up to 40 years.

 “So does this mean that more and more students are going to end up completely buried in debt?”